Corbin Carroll Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA across all league pitching staffs (3.60).
+- The Rays' 3.65 team ERA ranks third across all MLB pitching staffs.

-- Rays pitchers combine to allow the ninth-fewest home runs in baseball (81 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs allowed (85 total, one per game).

-- Bradley (5-3) gets the starting nod for the Rays in his 11th start of the season.
-He has a 3.86 ERA in 49 2/3 innings pitched, with 71 strikeouts.
+- Eflin (9-3) is aiming for his 10th victory when he gets the starting nod for the Rays in his 15th start of the season.
+He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.

-- His most recent appearance was on Wednesday against the Baltimore Orioles, when the right-hander threw six innings, surrendering one earned run while allowing three hits.
+- In his most recent appearance on Friday against the Kansas City Royals, the right-hander threw six innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.